LogiqApps-AS/logiq/README.md

 [![AI Dev Days Hackathon](https://img.shields.io/badge/AI_Dev_Days-Hackathon-blue)](https://aka.ms/aidevdayshackathon)

-LogIQ is an AI-powered people and team intelligence platform built for the [AI Dev Days Hackathon](https://github.com/Azure/AI-Dev-Days-Hackathon).
-It helps team leads and people partners understand team health, wellbeing risk, skills gaps, and delivery load and it helps individual contributors prepare for 1:1s and growth conversations.
+LogIQ is an AI multi-agent system by LogiqApps that replaces the traditional People Partner / HR Business built for the [AI Dev Days Hackathon](https://github.com/Azure/AI-Dev-Days-Hackathon).Two actors served equally: Team Leads who manage teams and prepare for 1:1s, and Team
+Members who own their development journey.
+LogIQ is proactive — it comes to you with signals, not dashboards.
 The system uses a multi-agent pipeline
 ## Backed by

 ![MCP](https://img.shields.io/badge/MCP%20(Model%20Context%20Protocol)-Yes-pink "Yes")